AjayKMehta/setup-machine/NeovimNotes.md

 })
 ```

+You can access MCP tools via the `@mcp` tool in the chat buffer.
+By default, you will prompted for approval unless [auto-approval](https://github.com/ravitemer/mcphub.nvim/blob/main/doc/extensions/codecompanion.md#auto-approval) is set.

 With `make_vars = true`, MCPHub resources can be accessed as variables prefixed with `#mcp:`, e.g. `#mcp:lsp:get_diagnostics`.

 With `make_slash_commands = true`, MCPHub prompts are available as slash commands (`/mcp:<prompt>`).